Getting Started with Haskell

 Don't forget to change it back later!

-Starting a project (with cabal-dev)
+Starting a project (with cabal sandbox

-You'd figure this out eventually, but a quick way to start out a project is to just go ahead and start off with cabal-dev.
-Here's how you would do that for a trivial program.
+You’d figure this out eventually, but a quick way to start out a project is

-For your own projects, you may want to remove the -n option and let cabal
+For your own projects, you may want to remove the -n

 ask you which options you want to choose.
-The -n option uses all the
+The -n

 defaults without any prompting.
+We specify a license to avoid build complaints

-$ mkdir -p ~/src/hs-hello-world $ cd ~/src/hs-hello-world $ touch LICENSE $ cabal init -n --is-executable
+$ mkdir -p ~/src/hs-hello-world $ cd ~/src/hs-hello-world $ cabal init -n --is-executable --license=MIT

-This will generate a Setup.hs and hs-hello-world.cabal.
-The next step is to
+This will generate a Setup.hs

-change the main-is: line so it knows what source file to build your
+line so it knows what source file to build your

 executable from.
 The end result should look something like this: